Develop leadership skills for every situation and find out how to maximise your impact when leading on projects in this online workshop.

-During the session, Scholars will practice:
+During the session Scholars will learn about:

 CSC workshops focus on professional and practical skills and are designed to be interactive, with small groups of Scholars and Fellows taking part in each event.